jp-x-g/PressPass/README.md

 The raw source code for this script can be found [here](https://raw.githubusercontent.com/jp-x-g/PressPass/main/PressPass.js).
 Copy all of that, and paste it into the blank userscript (replacing the placeholder text that's already there).
 Congratulations, you has a PressPass.

 ### Chrome
-I have not tried this yet.
-I think that what you need to install is a strange closed-source application called "[Tampermonkey](https://en.wikipedia.org/wiki/Tampermonkey)", which can be installed from the Chrome web store [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+For Chrome, there is a closed-source application called "[Tampermonkey](https://en.wikipedia.org/wiki/Tampermonkey)", which serves the same purpose as Greasemonkey, and can be installed from the Chrome web store [here](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).
+When testing this, I was unable to get it to work; some more research may be needed.

 ### Microsoft Edge
 It looks like there is a version of Tampermonkey for Edge [here](https://microsoftedge.microsoft.com/addons/detail/tampermonkey/iikmkjmpaadaobahmlepeloendndfphd)-->, although I don't know anything about it.